Style Transfer by Rigid Alignment in Neural Net Feature Space: Experiments

-We also provide a close-up in figure:~\ref{f:closeup}.
+We also provide a close-up in fig.~\ref{f:closeup}.
 As shown in the figure, WCT \citep{Li_17d} and Avatar-Net \citep{Shen_18a} distort the content image structure.
 The nose in the styled image is too much distorted, making these methods difficult to use with human faces.
 Contrary to this, AdaIN \citep{HuangBelong17a} and the proposed method keep content information intact, as shown in the last two columns of the second row.
 However, AdaIN \citep{HuangBelong17a} does not capture style patterns very well.
-The proposed method, on the other hand, captures style patterns very well without any content distortion in the styled image.
+On the other hand, the proposed method captures style patterns very well without any content distortion in the styled image.

 In addition to image-based stylization, the proposed method can also do video stylization.
-We achieve this by just doing per-frame style transfer as shown in figure:~\ref{f:video}.
+We achieve this by just doing per-frame style transfer, as shown in fig.~\ref{f:video}.
 The styled video is coherent over adjacent frames since the style features adjust themselves instead of content, so the style transfer is spatially invariant and robust to small content variations.
 In contrast, Avatar-Net \citep{Sheng_18a} and WCT \citep{Li_17d} contain severe content distortions, with the distortion is much worse in WCT \citep{Li_17d}.